 A failure to warn claim alleges that a manufacturer needed to provide instructions on the safe use of the product and failed to do so.
 Success typically requires establishing that a reasonable consumer would not necessarily have known how to avoid injury without an adequate warning.

-To learn more about receiving compensation for an injury caused by a defective product or to schedule a free consultation, contact Sahar Malek Law, APC in Beverly Hills, CA, today.
+To learn more about receiving compensation for an injury caused by a defective product or to schedule a free consultation, contact Sahar Malek Law in Beverly Hills, Los Angeles, CA, today.